sengeezer/rest-api-tasks/README.md

 ## Notes / tips

 * [NodeMon](http://nodemon.io/) used for more responsive development environment
-* [npm-check-updates](https://github.com/tjunnone/npm-check-updates) used to keep theird party modules up to date
+* [npm-check-updates](https://github.com/tjunnone/npm-check-updates) used to keep third party modules up to date